top of page

 Photo Etchings

-Untitled Photo etchings, 2011 - 2015
+Untitled Photo etchings, 2011 - 2017

-So - I like to regard the below tree images as photo-etchings made by me of self-portraits made by trees.
+With this in mind, I like to regard the below tree images as photo-etchings made by me of self-portraits made by trees.

 dark trunks - horizontal format_edited_e